Getty Images

 - Customer retention rate.
 Organizations calculate their CRR to determine the percentage of existing customers they retained over a given period.

-- Net promoter score.
+- Net Promoter Score.
 NPS helps organizations identify their CX strengths and weaknesses and gauge how likely customers are to recommend their product to others.

 Account management metrics include the following:

 - Customer lifetime value.
-A CLV helps organizations understand how much revenue their customers generate over the entire business relationship.
+CLV helps organizations understand how much revenue their customers generate over the entire business relationship.

 - Upsell and cross-sell rate.
 This metric overlaps with organic growth and measures the amount of revenue account managers generate as they upsell and cross-sell products to existing customers.